LuxDevHQ/LuxDevHQ-Ultimate-Python-Guide/Week2Day1.md

 ## **5. Practice Exercises**

-1. Print numbers from 1–20 using a loop
+1. Print numbers from 1–20 using a loop.
-2. Write a function that checks if a number is prime
+2. Write a function that checks if a number is prime.
-3. Create a grading system using conditionals
+3. Create a grading system using conditionals.
-4. Loop through a list of names and print greetings
+4. Loop through a list of names and print greetings.
-5. Write a function that returns the largest of 3 numbers
+5. Write a function that returns the largest of 3 numbers.